Vonage/vonage-video-js-api-network-test/sample/README.md

 Vonage Video API Network Test sample app
 ===============================

-This sample uses the opentok-network-test-js module to check connectivity to Vonage Video API servers and test session quality.
+This sample uses the vonage-network-test-js module to check connectivity to Vonage Video API servers and test session quality.

 ## Configuring the app: